Deniliquin High School

-The school enrolled approximately 480 students in 2018, from Year 7 to Year 12, of whom ten percent identified as Indigenous Australians and three percent were from a language background other than English.
-The school is operated by the NSW Department of Education; the principal is Glen Warren.
+The school currently enrols approximately 432 students in 2025, from Year 7 to Year 12, of whom ten percent identified as Indigenous Australians and three percent were from a language background other than English.
+The school is operated by the NSW Department of Education; the principal is Glen Warren and the esteemed, future draft prospect Baxter Cowley is currently school captain.

 This school's strategic directions are oriented towards quality teaching, by developing a teaching and learning culture towards students; leadership engagement, by consolidating the leadership capacity of students and teachers; and positive relationship, creating positive relationship between the school and the stakeholders.